weaverryan/sfThemePlugin/README.markdown

 the `templates` directory of any plugin.
 This means that your entire theme can live inside a plugin and be repackaged for other projects.

+A few other, optional, configuration variables exist for a theme.
+See the `config/app.yml` packaged with the plugin for full examples.

 Setting Themes
 --------------